Artificial intelligence a key challenge for Germany's next government | DW | 21.09.2021

 For its part, the federal government wants "to ensure that all stakeholders in the field of AI honor their individual responsibility to respect human rights."
 AI technology should also be energy- and resource-efficient and contribute to environmental conservation.

-In the upcoming federal elections, AI is on the ballot as well.
-Most of Germany's five major parties devote sections of their party platforms to it.
+In the upcoming federal election on September 26, AI is on the ballot as well.
+Most of Germany's five major parties have devoted sections of their party platforms to the topic.

-While Germany's right-of-center parties stress the importance of AI for preserving Germany's position as an economic powerhouse and industry leader, the left-of-center parties draw more attention to its dangers: Used carelessly, the technology has the potential to entrench discriminatory patterns or could end up violating the data protection standards that German society holds so dear.
+While Germany's right-of-center parties have stressed the importance of AI for preserving Germany's position as an economic powerhouse and industry leader, the left-of-center parties have drawn more attention to its dangers.
+Used carelessly, they say, the technology has the potential to entrench discriminatory patterns or end up violating the data protection standards that German society holds so dear.

-All parties do, however, acknowledge the importance of AI, albeit with different points of emphasis: public sector goods provision for the Social Democrats; ecological and climate monitoring and forecasting for the Greens; industrial competitiveness for the Christian Democrats and the Liberal Democrats.
+All parties have, however, acknowledged the importance of AI, albeit with different points of emphasis: public sector goods provision for the center-left Social Democrats; ecological and climate monitoring and forecasting for the Greens; industrial competitiveness for the conservative Christian Democrats and the neoliberal Free Democrats.

 A likely compromise could take the form of increased funding in the short term while regulatory issues are hashed out.